koka-lang/koka/doc/spec/tour.kk.md

 }
 ```

-As we can see, using `var` declarations is quite convenient since such
+As we can see, using `var` declarations are generally preferred as these
-declaration automatically adds a dereferencing operator to all occurrences
-except on the left-hand side of an assignment.
+behave better under multiple resumptions, but also are syntactically more
+concise as they do not need a dereferencing operator.
+(Nevertheless, we
+still need reference cells as those are first-class while `var` variables
+cannot be passed to other functions.)

 When we look at the types inferred for the references, we see that `x` and `y`
 have type `:ref<h,int> ` which stands for a reference to a mutable value of